By Rebecca Ruger

 Pressed glass, sometimes called pattern glass or molded glass, was made by "pressing" the molten glass into molds, and was first used in the US in 1825.
 Originally, it had been used almost exclusively for door and drawer knobs and more interestingly, glass cup plates*.
 Pattern glass was made with a raised design in the (usually) cast-iron mold and afforded the lower classes a cheap imitation of cut crystal.
 By the middle of the 19th century, pressed glass was the most inexpensive, mass-produced glassware.

-Glass floats—often associated with origins in Japan, though the earliest known floats were actually made in Norway in the 1840’s—were originally and most often handmade by glassblowers (in Japan, they often used recycled sake bottles).
+Glass fishing floats are often associated with origins in Japan, though the earliest known floats were actually made in Norway in the 1840s.
+They were originally and most often handmade by glassblowers (in Japan, they often used recycled sake bottles).
 Later manufacturing used wooden molds to speed up production and create uniform sizes and shapes.
-These molded floats may still have visible mold seams, whereas the earliest blown floats will be seamless and may include a ‘sealing button’—a button of melted glass used to seal the bulb once removed from the blowpipe.
+These molded floats may still have visible mold seams, whereas the earliest blown floats will be seamless and may include a “sealing button”—a button of melted glass used to seal the bulb once removed from the blowpipe.

 The glass insulator was first put into use in the US in the mid-19th century as a telegraph wire insulator.
 The purpose of the insulator was to prevent the electricity from going where it wasn’t supposed to go, either to the pole or the ground.
 Glass, as a fast drying, non-conductive material, filled this need.
 The Hemingray Glass Company was the most prolific maker of glass insulators.
-The most expensive collectible (non-beach glass) insulators sell for thousands of dollars on Ebay and other collector sites.
+The most expensive collectible insulators sell for thousands of dollars on eBay and other collector sites.
 There are certain features that can help you identify insulator sea glass.
 Antique glass electrical insulators come in a range of colors, including beautiful teal glass.

 Art glass as sea glass is most often coveted for the beauty of its artwork as decoration, but even the majority of this glass had a practical purpose as well.
 In truth, many items that were originally created to be useful are only now considered art glass.
 Stained glass, marbles, vases, millefiori, sculpture, and highly decorative perfume bottles are examples of art glass.
 Most glass that is deemed art glass will have several varieties of color and possibly special effects such as opaqueness or transparency to create a pleasing aesthetic effect.